Connect with us

 From the man in the streets to the sophisticated fund manager, the Nairobi Securities Exchange (NSE) is particularly one investment class that has posted depressing returns over the past couple of years.

-Fretting over the volatility of the stocks market, Britam Holdings is shifting focus into the property market in a bid to shore up its revenue.
+Fretting over the volatility of the stock market, Britam Holdings is shifting focus to the property market in a bid to shore up its revenue.

-The insurer has embarked on construction of 11 floors of fully furnished and serviced apartments in Kilimani, Nairobi, as it seeks to cash in on the rising demand for non-hotel based accommodation among business tourists visiting the city.
+The insurer has embarked on the construction of 11 floors of fully furnished and serviced apartments in Kilimani, Nairobi, as it seeks to cash in on the rising demand for non-hotel-based accommodation among business tourists visiting the city.

-The project, which will be built a cost of Sh3.3 billion, comprises 117 two-bedroom and 46 one-bedroom rental apartments located on a 1.6 acre piece of land on Nyangumi Road in Kilimani.
+The project, which will be built at Sh3.3 billion, comprises 117 two-bedroom and 46 one-bedroom rental apartments located on 1.6 acres on Nyangumi Road in Kilimani.

 The project is being undertaken by Britam Properties, a subsidiary of Britam, and it is earmarked for completion in 2020.